react-native-community/jsc-android-buildscripts/measure/README.md

 1. Compile the jsc locally (from root project, so that the compiled result will be at `/dist`)
 1. Connect a physical device
 1. `npm i` from within `/measure`
-1. `npm run android`.
-This will unzip the compiled jsc into the android dir, and use it to compile a release version of this app
+2. `npm run start`.
+This will compile a release version of the profiler app with the jsc from `/dist` and start measurements automatically.
-1. Inside the app select one of the tests for it to execute.
+- You can run the tests manually: inside the app select one of the tests for it to execute.
 To run a different test close the app and remove it from recent apps to release all memory.

 ## Measurements